kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 ### Options

 ```
       --bastion-interval duration   Time to wait between restarting bastions (default 5m0s)
       --cloudonly                   Perform rolling update without confirming progress with k8s
       --fail-on-drain-error         The rolling-update will fail if draining a node fails. (default true)
       --fail-on-validate-error      The rolling-update will fail if the cluster fails to validate. (default true)
       --force                       Force rolling update, even if no changes
+  -h, --help                        help for cluster
-      --instance-group stringSlice   List of instance groups to update (defaults to all if not specified)
+      --instance-group strings      List of instance groups to update (defaults to all if not specified)
   -i, --interactive                 Prompt to continue after each instance is updated
       --master-interval duration    Time to wait between restarting masters (default 5m0s)
       --node-interval duration      Time to wait between restarting nodes (default 4m0s)
   -y, --yes                         Perform rolling update immediately, without --yes rolling-update executes a dry-run
 ```

 ### Options inherited from parent commands